Betta Fish Not Moving (11 Top Causes & Solutions)

 Betta fish get the majority of their sleep at night, and apart from the occasional nap during the day, betta fish are usually pretty active, exploring their tank and feeding.

-If your betta fish is sleeping more often than usual during the day, it’s possible that something is keeping them awake during the night, so you should investigate the possible causes.
-Loud noises and bright lights are often to blame for a sleepless night.
+If your betta fish is less active during the day, it’s possible they are tired because something is keeping them awake at night, which you should investigate.

 If your betta is not moving, you can often tell they are asleep when:

-• Your betta is staying in one spot, not moving.
+- Your betta is staying still in one spot.

-• Your betta’s color may fade, which makes other fish think they are sick or dying, so they stay away.
+- Your betta’s color may fade to make other fish think they are sick or dying, so they stay away.

-• On waking, if your betta’s color returns and they are behaving normally, it’s likely they were asleep.
+- On waking, your betta’s color returns and they become more active.

-I prefer to use automated timers to switch off the tank lights at night, but dimming lights can also help regulate sleep patterns by emulating natural lighting conditions.
-Ensuring that your betta fish gets enough sleep is crucial in maintaining its overall health and well-being.
+I use automated timers to switch off the tank lights at night, but dimming lights can also help regulate sleep patterns by emulating natural lighting conditions.

 Your Betta Is Stressed

 Stress is common in betta fish and can be a reason why they are not moving.
-Betta fish can become stressed for a number of reasons, such as poor water quality, illness, bullying from other fish, and an uncomfortable tank environment, as documented through research.
+Betta fish can become stressed for a number of reasons, such as poor water quality, illness, bullying from other fish, and an uncomfortable tank environment.

 If your betta is stressed, there are often accompanying symptoms such as:

-If your betta fish is not moving and showing several of the symptoms above, it’s likely they are stressed, and you need to identify the cause.
+If your betta fish is not moving around as usual and showing other symptoms from the list above, they are likely stressed, and you need to identify the cause.

 Betta fish can be temperamental creatures that get stressed over the tiniest of things, and once rectified, they will quickly return to their happy self!